Etsy SEO – Tags and More – Getting Found on Etsy

 Other Factors that May affect A Listing’s Weighting in Etsy Search Results

 Remember I said that the exact weighting algorithm was top secret?
 Well, there are other factors that may or may not affect your listing’s placing in search.
-Some of the suspected factors are ones that Google have said affect their search system – so it is quite probably that Etsy uses them too.
-Xxxx sellers have done a lot of testing and suggested factors based on their observations.
+Some of the suspected factors are ones that Google have said affect their search system – so it is quite probable that Etsy uses them too.
+Some sellers have done a lot of testing and suggested factors based on their observations.

 Amongst factors I have seen suggested are – age of your shop, length of time between sales, number of organic favourites, number of sales, how often the shop is updated, number of visitors and so on.